Perth Mint Gold Token Price Up 0% This Week (PMGT)

-Perth Mint Gold Token (PMGT) traded flat against the U.S. dollar during the 1 day period ending at 14:00 PM E.T. on January 23rd.
-In the last seven days, Perth Mint Gold Token has traded 0% higher against the U.S. dollar.
-One Perth Mint Gold Token token can now be purchased for approximately $1,888.98 or 0.06198125 BTC on major cryptocurrency exchanges.
-Perth Mint Gold Token has a market capitalization of $563,672.37 and approximately $1,885.04 worth of Perth Mint Gold Token was traded on exchanges in the last day.
+Perth Mint Gold Token (PMGT) traded flat against the US dollar during the one day period ending at 10:00 AM Eastern on January 24th.
+Over the last week, Perth Mint Gold Token has traded 0% higher against the US dollar.
+One Perth Mint Gold Token token can currently be bought for approximately $1,888.98 or 0.06198125 BTC on popular exchanges.
+Perth Mint Gold Token has a total market cap of $563,672.37 and approximately $1,885.04 worth of Perth Mint Gold Token was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.